Flying-Rat/GodotEOS/godot_eos_extension/README.md

-# GodotEpic GDExtension
+# GodotEOS GDExtension

 This folder contains the GDExtension native plugin for integrating Epic Online Services (EOS) with Godot Engine.
 It provides the native library, build scripts, and a demo project to validate the integration.

 Purpose
 -------
-- Host native code and build scripts for the GodotEpic GDExtension.
+- Host native code and build scripts for the GodotEOS GDExtension.
 - Provide an example/demo Godot project that loads the extension and includes EOS sample assets.
 - Provide setup utilities to prepare the extension for local builds and local testing.